-The clinical experience coordinator is responsible for the administration and management of the clinical education and clinical experience components of the athletic training program.
-The clinical education coordinator reports directly to the head of the department of HRCS.
+The coordinator of clinical education is responsible for the administration and management of the clinical education and clinical experience components of the athletic training program.
+The clinical education coordinator reports directly to the head of the department of Kinesiology & Athletic Training.